MicrosoftDocs/msix-docs/msix-src/psf/package-support-framework.md

 ---
-Description: Fix issues that prevent your desktop application from running in an MSIX container
+description: Fix issues that prevent your desktop application from running in an MSIX container
 title: Fix issues that prevent your desktop application from running in an MSIX container ms.date: 05/14/2020 ms.topic: article